microsoft/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi.md

     ![The reload required button](../../../images/vscode-extensions-pylance-reload-button.png)

 Visual Studio Code will now be configured to run Python on the Pi.
-Next the Python developer features need to be installed.

 ### Configure the Grove Pi+